nuthanc/faang/2D-Arrays/21/README.md

   * Else
     * Return -1
 * **Author's Approach**
-* Subproblems
 * Keep track of minutes for all fresh to rot
   * The rotting occurs in a ring fashion level by level(suggesting BFS)
 * Need to figure out where and how many all of the original rotting oranges are
 * Also need to figure out where Fresh oranges cannot be reached
   * This is a separate problem from the others
   * So, either we can keep track of fresh oranges in the beginning or after all the rotting is done
+* **Subproblems**
   * Sequential order
     * Rotting oranges: Add these to queue
     * Track of Fresh oranges
   * Rotting Fresh, decreasing Fresh count and keeping track of minutes
     * Use BFS to rot fresh and decrease Fresh count and add to Queue
     * Use similar logic in level order traversal to keep track of minutes
       * Have length of queue in a variable and increment minute when queue_length equals zero and recalculate queue_length
       * *Note*: We shouldn't increment count when there are no more fresh oranges in the vicinity(or the very last level)
     * If Fresh oranges count is greater than 0 when queue is empty return -1 else return minutes

 ### Step 4: Solution with code

 * Use BFS technique for better space complexity
+* **Author's approach**
+* He used constants for Rotten, Fresh and Empty

 ### Step 5: Double check for Errors